metrorailings/OwlBlog/content/posts/preseason-review-bears-1.md

 The Bears were a mess last year.
 And they'll likely be a mess again this year so long as Moscow Mitch Trubisky remains at the helm of their offense.

 Things get interesting when we start looking at Nick Foles though.
 It's only a matter of time before Mitch is demoted in favor of Foles.
+But then two questions will dictate the Bears fate here - when is Foles going to take over the offense and will he be anywhere close to Super Bowl form when he makes his starting debut?

+In regards to the first question,